ananthpurohit/todolistapp-python/README.md

-# toDo list app - python
+# todo list app - python

-This is a python program which allows us to add, edit, show, or pop items from the list
+This is a simple python program which allows us to add, edit, show, or pop(remove) items from a list.